StellarWarp/better_colony_automation/doc/README.md

 1. Identify which layer owns the change.
 2. If a runtime file has a generated warning header, go back to the template or generator input.
-3. If DSL syntax or API usage is uncertain, check [DSL Style Guide](maintenance/dsl-style-guide.md) and the Stellaris user document `logs/script_documentation`.
+3. If DSL syntax, GUI behavior, tooltip behavior, or API usage is uncertain, check [DSL Style Guide](maintenance/dsl-style-guide.md) and the Stellaris user document `logs/script_documentation`.
 4. If the change affects release metadata, follow the release workflow in [Maintenance Playbook](maintenance/playbook.md).